Saif-000001/realtime-sign-language-detection/README.md

 git clone https://github.com/Saif-000001/Realtime-Sign-Language-Detection.git
 cd Realtime-Sign-Language-Detection
 ```
-Open your project in Visual Studio Code, then open a new terminal.
+Open your project a new terminal.
 In the terminal, navigate to the frontend directory using the command `cd frontend`, and then install the project dependencies by running `npm install`.

 #### 2. Build and Run the Docker Containers